 One brood, late June and July and sometimes into early August.

 May become very common in oak savanna or oak woodlands, but does not congregate in large numbers.
 You are much more likely to see only two or three individuals in an area, but good nectar sources may attract a crowd.

-Recent Edwards’ Hairstreak Sightings
+Early Edwards’ Hairstreak Sightings

 |Jun 19, 2007||Sauk||Ann Thering|

 |Jun 19, 2021||Dane||Ruth Smith|